This post was most recently updated on September 27th, 2022.3 min read.

 I was just minding my own business, trying to run an Azure IoT Edge custom module – a Docker container, really – locally, when suddenly everything broke and one of my Docker containers wouldn’t run anymore, which broke the rest of my stuff pretty badly.
 Instead, it failed with a cryptic and surprising error “exec user process caused: no such file or directory”.

+This article explains how to fix that issue.
 So, let’s take a closer look, shall we?

 In my case, I was building a Docker container to initialize a TimescaleDB database in my local Azure IoT Edge simulator.
 But whenever my initialization container (DatabaseInitialization) would try and fire, it would fail and throw an error like this: